badfun/custom-post-type-auto-menu/readme.txt

 2. Menu Settings page.
 Choose which menu and which menu item the automated cpt post should appear in.

 == Changelog ==

+= 1.1.4 =
+* Fixed current screen error that gave a php warning
+* Fixed editing error where titles with an ampersand would create multiple menu items

 = 1.1.3 =
 * Fixed bug that sometimes prevented page redirects and caused 'headers already sent' error